The One Camping Accessory that Can Ruin Your Whole Day

 We had to exit through the driver’s door to get the X-pen off of the motorhome door.
-Our X-pen was anchored with pegs, but it was still toppled by the wind even though it offers almost no wind resistance.
+Our X-pen was anchored with pegs, but was toppled by the wind.
 If the wind can knock over an X-pen with no wind resistance, imagine what the wind can do with a 10’ by 10’ sail tightly strapped to a metal frame.
 You don’t need to imagine it.
-The picture below clearly shows the damage and the danger.
+The picture below shows the damage and the danger.

-Portable shelters can be a dangerous outdoor camping accessory, and if you really want to use one, I strongly suggest that you anchor it securely to the ground, pay close attention to the weather forecasts, and be prepared to take it down when windy conditions are predicted.
+Portable shelters can be a dangerous outdoor camping accessory.
+If you really want to use one, I strongly suggest that you anchor it securely to the ground.
+Pay attention to weather forecasts.
+Always dismantle it for windy conditions.

-And if you’re camping in windy weather and your neighbor has one of these, you might want to share this article before their portable shelter blows out of their site and into yours!
+If your neighbor sets a canopy up in windy weather, share this article.
+Do it before their portable shelter blows out of their site and into yours!

-Don’t just take our word for it—Youtubers Pure Living For Life share their experience in the video below how a huge windstorm destroyed their portable RV shelter:
+Don’t just take our word for it.
+Youtubers Pure Living For Life share their experience in the video below.
+See how a huge windstorm destroyed their portable RV shelter: